arielsalminen/responsive-nav.js/README.md

 Demo
 ======

-For a demo go to [http://tinynav2.viljamis.com](http://tinynav2.viljamis.com).
+For a demo go to...